International Air Services Commission Client Service Charter

 The Commission is an independent statutory authority comprised of three part- time Commissioners – a Chairperson and two members – supported by a small secretariat.
 It is established under the International Air Services Commission Act 1992 (the Act).
 The aim of the Act is to enhance the welfare of Australians by promoting economic efficiency through competition in the provision of international air services.

 Our role is to allocate capacity available under Australia's bilateral air service agreements to Australian airlines so they can operate these international air services.
-We assess applications for capacity from airlines, using the criteria provided in the Act, its implementing regulations and the policy statement given to us by the Minister for Infrastructure and Transport.
+We assess applications for capacity from airlines, using the criteria provided in the Act, its implementing regulations and the policy statement given to us by the Minister for Infrastructure, Transport, Regional Development and Local Government.
 If an application meets the criteria, we make a determination granting capacity to the airline concerned.
 We also decide on airlines' applications to vary determinations, usually to allow for code sharing, and to renew determinations.

 Making an application